 If you have a WX marked part then you probably need to replace the part or supply the part with a lower voltage via a regulator (see below for further details) in order to avoid spontaneous failure.

-If you have an FCI marked part then you should be less concerned, as these only tend to fail when the output is shorted, or when the volume is turned up on full.
+If you have an FCI marked part then you should be less concerned.
+These tend to fail when the output is shorted, such as plugging a mono plug into a stereo jack.

 Modes of failure